minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

       console-6b6cf8946c-9cj25          1/1     Running   0          99s
       minio-operator-69fd675557-lsrqg   1/1     Running   0          99s

-      The ``minio-operator`` pod is MinIO Operator and the ``console` pod is the Operator Console.
+   In this example, the ``minio-operator`` pod is MinIO Operator and the ``console`` pod is the Operator Console.

+   You can modify your Operator deplyoment by applying Kustomize patches.
+   You can find examples for common configurations in the `Operator GitHub repository <https://github.com/minio/operator/tree/master/examples/kustomization>`__.

 #.
 (Optional) Configure access to the Operator Console port

    If needed, configure access to the Operator Console port.
    Depending on your local policies, this could be a Kubernetes load balancer, ingress, or similar control plane component that enables external access.

-   For testing purposes, you can access Operator Console by configuring a NodePort with the following Kustomize patch:
+   For testing purposes, you can access Operator Console by configuring a NodePort using the following Kustomize patch:

    .. code-block:: shell
       :class: copyable